brucestull/Django-REST-Tutorial/README.md

 * Linux-type to PowerShell commands:
     * [PowerShell Aliases](notes/powershell_aliases.md)

+## Assumptions:
+* User has functioning `python` installation.
+* User has functioning `git` installation.
+* User has access to some terminal (The guides use PowerShell).
+* User is able to find the appropriate terminal commands for the actions in their preferred terminal.
+    * See [PowerShell Aliases](notes/powershell_aliases.md) for typical mappings of PowerShell to common commands.

 ## Guides:
 * NOTE: I am using PowerShell for terminal operations.
 Use your terminal's commands as necessary when using a different terminal application.